PyJim/helmet/README.md

         This will initialize, migrate, and upgrade the database.

+        Run the app by executing flask run in the terminal.
+The application will then run on port 5000 of your localhost.

 ## 4. Usage
     The following section describes how to use the various features of the Helmet web application.